You may wish to read an introduction to this section first.

 Zosimus - New History - 1814 Translation.

 The Frank raid is set in 278 during the reign of Emperor Probus.
 The amphitheatre was most likely built after this event.
-All the upper section is lost (you may wish to see the amphitheatre of Thysdrus in today's Tunisia which was built in the same century).
+All the upper section is lost.

 Roman cistern and S. Nicol˛ dei Cordari